 Some other overdubbing was necessary as well, which included both John and Paul double-tracking their vocals during both occurrences of the bridge (“Oh, how long will it take…”) and during the chorus after the second bridge.
 This gave a fullness that creates an illusion of multiple harmonies when in fact there were only two.
-A tambourine, played by Ringo, was also overdubbed, which came in (very quietly) on the second bridge with the accent on the second and fifth beat of each measure, switching to the first and fourth beat after the second measure of the final verse.
-John also adds electric rhythm guitar strumming in the bridges and the choruses that follow them.
+A tambourine played by Ringo was also overdubbed, which came in very quietly on the second bridge with the accent on the second and fifth beat of each measure, switching to the first and fourth beat after the second measure of the final verse.
+John also added electric rhythm guitar strumming in the bridges and the choruses that follow them.

 The first mono mix was made on August 14th in-between The Beatles next recording sessions on that day, although this mix was never used.
-October 26th was the date the actual mono mix was created, which happened in the control room of EMI Studio Two by George Martin, engineer Norman Smith and future Moody Blues producer Tony Clark as 2nd engineer.
+October 26th was the date the actual mono mix was created in the control room of EMI Studio Two by George Martin, engineer Norman Smith and future Moody Blues producer Tony Clark as 2nd engineer.

 The stereo mix was made on November 4th in the control room of Studio Two by George Martin, Norman Smith and 2nd engineer Mike Stone.
 The original rhythm track is heard primarily in the left channel while the vocals are centered in the mix.
 All of George and John’s guitar overdubs are heard in the right channel exclusively, as is Ringo’s tambourine overdub.